 Suitable for both watch and clock pathway students, all standard parts are available from horological requisites suppliers.
 A degree of skill is needed for its successful completion, and any person achieving success should not only be congratulated but can also consider him or herself well on the way to becoming a skilled craftsperson.

-The Micrometer has been developed for use on a desk-top computer, coding being written in Adobe Dreamweaver and validated in the Safari browser running on an Apple iMac desktop.
+The Micrometer has been developed for use on a desk-top computer, W3C coding being written in Adobe Dreamweaver and validated in the Safari browser running on a Mac Studio desktop.
 Comments on articles appearing in The Micrometer are invited.
 In the first instance, the author asks that readers wishing to make comments introduce themselves via the E-mail address below (this is a composite image file used for the avoidance of spam, so cannot be double-clicked and will need to be typed into the reader's E-mail application).